Holiday countdown checklist: Master the 2021 retail landscape

 When it comes to your holiday ad campaigns, or any time of year, don’t just set it and forget it.
-After your ad campaigns are running for a few weeks, you’ll start to notice behaviours and insights that will guide you toward optimisation opportunities to increase your ROI.
+After your ad campaigns are running for a few weeks, you’ll start to notice behaviors and insights that will guide you toward optimization opportunities to increase your ROI.

 What to do:

 - Use long-tail brand terms and Dynamic Search Ads discover gaps in your keyword lists.

 - Test ad copy variations or use Responsive Search Ads to test up to 40,000 variations for you.